AALAA117/AirBnB_clone_v2/README.md

   <li>All your SQL queries should have a comment just before (i.e. syntax above)</li>
   <li>All your files should start by a comment describing the task</li>
   <li>All SQL keywords should be in uppercase (SELECT, WHERE…)</li>
+  <li>A README.md file, at the root of the folder of the project, is mandatory</li>